mikeshardmind/lumi/README.md

 ## Secondary Goals

-- Providing type information should allow emitting optimized compiled modules
+- Providing type information should allow emitting optimized compiled modules.
+- Provide additional syntax supporting the type system.

 ## Non-goals

 - Making all valid python code possible to type.
 - Upstream this (At least at this point in time.)

-## Using untyped code from lumi

-TODO: details on both defaulting to safe wrapping of boundaries and external type specifications